Tips for Making Your Bathroom

 To an adult, a bathroom may not seem particularly dangerous, but once you

-become a parent, you start looking at the world from a
+you start looking at the world from a different perspective.

 The plethora of sharp items, easily accessible medicine, cleaning chemicals and a

 combination of electrical appliances and water are how you spell a disaster.
 Luckily, there are a few ways to make

 your bathroom childproof and here are some of them.

 including bathroom.
 But make sure your bathroom is

 The best way to protect your kids is to prevent them from coming into the harm’s way in the first